Łękno: History

-Overview
+Characteristics

 The Summer Theatre, one of the largest amphitheatres in Poland.

 Łękno is a housing estate, mostly consists of historic villas.
 Within its boundaries, to the east of Słowackiego Street, is located the Jan Kasprowicz Park, the largest urban park in the city, with an area of around 27 ha.
 It features lake Rusałka, Osówka stream, Niemierzyn Valley, and its woodland forms part of the Ueckermünde Heath.
 There also located the Summer Theatre, one of the largest a amphitheatres in Poland.
 To the south, the park borders the Bright Meadows Square at Skargi Street.
 At their boundary stands the Monument to the Polish Endeavour, designed by Gustaw Zemła in 1979.
 It consists of three bronze colossal statues of eagles, installed on stainless steel pillars, with the total height of 22.5 m.
 The monument represent three generations of Polish residents of the city.
 Additionally, to the north, park borders the Różanka Rose Garden, which is part of the Szczecin Botanical Garden.
 Other urban green placed in the neighbourhood includes the Gałczyński Square and Badetko Square at Polish Armed Forces Avenue.

 Additionally, within the neighbourhood are also present the Academy of European Integration at 47 Mickiewicza Street, and the Faculty of Theology of the University of Szczecin at 2 Papieża Pawła VI Street, was opened the new building of the Higher Theological Seminary.
 At 43 Mickiewicza Street, is also placed the Church of the Protection of Virgin Mary, belonging to the Ukrainian Greek Catholic Church denomination, and the Bethany commune of the Pentecostal Church denomination.

 At 19 Skarki Street is also located the civilian department of the District Court of Szczecin.